 Trees have evolved unique characteristics to be able stand upright, grow tall and withstand heavy wind events.
 In this article, we’ll talk about this truly fascinating ability, and ways pruning can affect tree strength.

 The Many Roles of Roots

 The internal vascular system and roots provide the necessary strength and nutrient and water transport that allow trees to grow upward and stay strong enough to resist breakage and toppling.
 Underground roots are a main source of water intake and nutrient uptake from the soil.
 They also provide a base that anchors the tree to the ground to prevent tipping over in windy conditions.
-The roots may spread as much as two to three times as wide as the canopy.
+The roots may spread greater than five times the height of the canopy.
 Trees have smaller, nutrient-absorbing roots and larger, structural support roots that both serve important functions.
 The root collar is the area where tree roots merge into the main stem of the tree.

 Why Do Some Branches Fail?

 Trees are one of the few plants that exhibit branches.
 Branches form off of stems and are the structural support for leaves.
 They carry the water from the soil to the leaves that is essential for photosynthesis, the process by which trees convert energy from the sun into food.
 Branches also store food the tree will use during the dormant season.